HISTORY OF CHRISTMAS EVE AND THE BATTLE OF THE BULGE: 79 YEARS AGO

-On Christmas Eve, 1944, my father, Staff Sergeant John Petro, had arrived in Strasbourg with the 42nd “Rainbow” Infantry Division.
-Eight days earlier, the Battle of the Bulge had begun, and the 42nd Division, along with others, supplied much-needed reinforcements to the biggest and bloodiest battle of World War II involving American forces.
+On Christmas Eve, 1944, my father, Staff Sergeant John Petro, entered the frontline at Strasbourg with the 42nd “Rainbow” Infantry Division in 20-degree weather.
+Eight days earlier, the Battle of the Bulge had begun.
+The 42nd Division, along with others, supplied much-needed reinforcements to the most extensive and bloodiest battle of World War II involving American forces.
 610,000 Americans, 55,000 British, and 72,000 Free French troops were involved in this battle.

 The German Wacht am Rhein “Watch on the Rhine” offensive had begun a week before my father arrived.
-By Christmas Eve, the American troops at the Battle of the Bulge had taken heavy casualties, and reinforcements were very much needed.
+By Christmas Eve, the American troops at the Battle of the Bulge had taken heavy casualties, and reinforcements were invaluable.
 The bad weather had weakened the American supply lines.
-The winter of 1944 was one of the coldest in recorded history; temperatures averaged 20 degrees.
+The winter of 1944 was one of the coldest in recorded history; temperatures averaged 20 degrees Fahrenheit.
 Frostbite was rampant.

-Of all the uniformed American troops in the world at that time, 1/8th participated in the Battle of the Bulge.
+Of all the uniformed American troops in the world at that time, 1/8th took part in the Battle of the Bulge.

 The town of Strasbourg, located on the French-German border, had just been liberated from Nazi control by the French 2nd Armored Division forces only a month previously.

-It had been occupied and transformed into a German town for four years, from 1940-1944.
-The French had begun evacuating it in 1939 when war was declared upon Germany by France and England following the German attack on Poland.
+During the War, it was occupied and transformed into a German town for four years, from 1940 to 1944.
+The French had begun evacuating it in 1939 when War was declared upon Germany by France and England following the German attack on Poland.

 42nd “Rainbow” Infantry Division

-My father was 23 years old at the time he arrived in Strasbourg on that Christmas Eve in 1944.
-The 42nd Division had landed at the French port of Marseilles on December 8 or 9 from America.
+My father was 23 years old when he arrived in Strasbourg on that Christmas Eve in 1944.
+The 42nd Division had landed at the French port of Marseilles from America on December 8 or 9.
 They were called Task Force Linden, under the command of Brigadier General Henning Linden, and they marched from the coast up to the German-held French region of Alsace as part of the 7th Army.
 The 42nd Division took up a 31-mile sector along the Rhine River defensive lines.
 They exchanged machine-gun fire with the Germans on Christmas Day.
 The Germans tried to send a boat across the river but were turned back by automatic weapons fire.

-From there on December 26, some of the 42nd Division would move north and west to the Battle of the Bulge.
-Others moved to the major battle Operation Northwind (sometimes called “the Other Battle of the Bulge”) to prevent the Germans from smashing through the Alsace-Lorraine region in January of 1945.
+From there, on December 26, some of the 42nd Division would move north and west to the Battle of the Bulge.
+Others moved to the major battle Operation Northwind (sometimes called “the Other Battle of the Bulge”) to prevent the Germans from smashing through the Alsace-Lorraine region in January 1945.

-The rest of the 42nd moved east to continue through Germany.
-It was first in its corps to enter Germany, first to penetrate the Seigfried Line, and first into Munich.
+The rest of the 42nd Division moved east to continue through Germany.
+It was:

 ”Is your Division a part of Roosevelt’s SS?”

 As I describe elsewhere, the 42nd was among the first to liberate 30,000 inmates of the Dachau Concentration Camp.
-The next day, my father captured the Nazi General in charge of the anti-aircraft artillery in south Munich.
+The next day, following the Liberation, my father captured the Nazi General in charge of the anti-aircraft artillery in south Munich.

 Battle of the Bulge

 But the price was dear.
 There were about 90,000 American casualties, including 19,000 killed, 47,5000 wounded, and 23,000 missing or captured.
 This represented a tenth of all American casualties in World War II.

-My father told me only one story of his time in that area, that I can share only in part.
+My father told me just one story of his time in that area that I can share only in part.
 He and his squad had camped at night in the snow.
 They defended their patch of land as American soldiers around him fell in battle.

-On this Christmas Eve, over three-quarters of a century later, remember to hold your loved ones close in the warmth of your love.
+On this Christmas Eve, over three-quarters of a century later, remember to hold your dear ones close in the warmth of your love.

 Bill Petro, your friendly neighborhood historian